AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

 ### Phage analysis <a name="phage_analysis"></a>
 _Dependencies_: Perl v5.22.1, MMseqs2 Version: 7.4e23d, Python 3.5.2

 (Higher version of each software should be OK, normally.
-Detailed information for backward compatibility could be found in the official website for each software)
+Detailed information for backward compatibility could be found on the official website for each software)

-_Explanation to each step in the pipeline:_
+_Explanation of each step in the pipeline:_

 **Step 1** 01.Get_statistics_from_VIBRANT_result.pl